12. Data frames#

 of Section 4.4.3.
 In particular, they

-can be accessed or modified by the corresponding functions.
+can be accessed or modified via the dedicated functions.

 It is worth noting that row.names(df)